 In the recent years, retailers have started displaying artificially inflated prices on all products to create an illusion of large price discounts.
 More often than not, these so-called discounts are just regular prices in disguise.
 If you want to spot a true discount, your best bet is to use a dedicated price tracking tool, such as CamelCamelCamel or SlickDeals Price Tracker.
 Some stores give you the option to receive discount alerts directly to your inbox, but they often include a steady supply of marketing emails as a “bonus”.

-Major shopping holidays like Valentine’s Day, Mother’s Day, Father’s Day, Labor Day, Thanksgiving, Black Friday, Cyber Monday, and Christmas Day are often accompanied by huge discounts from online retailers.
+Major shopping holidays like Valentine’s Day, Mother’s Day, Father’s Day, Labor Day, Thanksgiving, Black Friday, and Cyber Monday are often accompanied by huge discounts from online retailers.
 Because there’s always some shopping holiday right around the corner, it pays off to have some patience and wait for the right moment.

 Just like with shopping holidays, you can also benefit from being patient and waiting a few hours before you finalize your purchase.
 Many online retailers will interpret your inactivity as a sign that you’ve left, and they’ll try to lure you in with random discount coupons.
 It doesn’t work every time and with every online store, but when it does, it’s sweet.